Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 # Group Coding Sessions.

-Every Sunday, we host a Anyone is free to join, participate or just listen.
+Every Sunday, we host a group programming session.
+Anyone is free to join, participate or just listen.

 **What:** For 1 hour, we tackle a problem from  the freeCodeCamp [interview prep](https://www.freecodecamp.org/learn/coding-interview-prep/) curriculum together.
 Our focus currently is data structures and algorithms.
 This is a great way to practice coding, communication, and other skills that will help you when you do technical interviews.